 Ultimately, tibouchina possesses numerous noteworthy features, and listing its best characteristics gives enough reason for anyone to fall for it.

 Popular And Hardy

-Tibouchina Urvilleana appears as the most popular version of glory bush, a large species producing leaves of about six inches in length.
+Tibouchina Urvilleana appears as the most popular version of the glory bush, a large species producing leaves of about 6″ inches in length.

-Its violet and purple flowers grow up to three inches across.
-Moreover, this species puts on a fabulous show throughout the summer and may blossom spontaneously at other times.
+Its purple and violet flowers grow up to three inches across.
+Moreover, this purple glory species puts on a fabulous show throughout the summer and may blossom spontaneously at other times.